racket/rhombus/design/keyword-rest/keyword-rest.md

 Or should they create slices that implement aliasing?
 If so how do the slices behave on mutation of each data structure, in both directions?

+What to do about the conflict with using `&` to append strings?
+Should `++` be used for that instead?
+What about the coercing use cases of `&` to interpolate non-string values?
+I personally wouldn't want `++` to do string coercion, so should there be a short unary operator for those use cases instead?
+If so, what should that look like?